BEWARE OF A DIFFERENT GOSPEL

 The gospel is indeed good news to sinners when they are made to understand that Jesus Christ loves, accepts, and saves sinners while they are still in their mire of sins and does not wait for them to come out and clean up before receiving and embracing them.

 Beloved, like Paul, you are called “to testify to the gospel of the grace of God” (Acts 20:24 NKJV).
 And not that of the law or works, which only result in condemnation; for “by the works of the law no flesh shall be justified.”
 (Gal.
 2:16 NKJV).

 Anyone who proclaims or embraces another gospel (salvation by works of the law or by a mixture of faith and works) is simply under the curse of the law and yet to be justified and redeemed in the sight of God.

-Paul warns us in Galatians 3:
+Paul warns us against this.

 10 For as many as are of the works of the law are under the curse; for it is written, “Cursed is everyone who does not continue in all things which are written in the book of the law, to do them.”
 (NKJV).

 Friend, beware of preaching, promoting, or propagating any gospel different from that of the gospel of the grace of God!

 Prayer: My Dear Heavenly Father, thank You for Your grace that brought salvation to mankind.
 I proclaim today that I am saved by grace through faith in Jesus Christ, not by my good works or righteousness.
 I shall proclaim, promote, and propagate only the gospel of the grace of God, in Jesus’ name.